Phimo/Arduino-ds18b20Lite-Library/README.md

 DS_WRONG_FAMILY ,the device is NOT a member of the DS18B20 family

-DS_INVALID_RESOLUTION ,the <optional resolution> specified was not 9, 10, 11 or 12
+DS_INVALID_RESOLUTION ,the 'optional resolution' specified was not 9, 10, 11 or 12

 float read(void)